 PRELIMINARY MULTIPLE SUBJECT PROGRAM

-The District Intern Program is tuition-free for those who culminate, are recommended for a credential, and serve within the District for two additional years.
+The iCAAP Intern Program is tuition-free for those who culminate, are recommended for a preliminary credential, and serve with the District for two additional years.

-• Collaborative cohort model integrated with one-on-one coaching conversations, small group interaction, workshops, seminars, and innovative technology such interactive journals, collaborative best practice demonstrations, and effective teaching technique videos.
+The General Education Multiple Subject Program’s collaborative cohort model integrates one-on-one coaching conversations, small group interaction, collaborative best practice demonstrations, and effective teaching technique videos.

 - Baccalaureate degree from an accredited college or university.